 The right to data portability – You have the right to request that the Society transfer the data that we have collected to another organisation, or directly to you, under certain conditions.

-Or write to us: The Imperial Society of Dance Teachers, 22/26 Paul Street, London EC2A 4QE.
+Or write to us: Imperial Society of Teachers of Dance, 22/26 Paul Street, London EC2A 4QE.

 Making a complaint

 If you think your data rights have been breached, you can complain to us by writing to email@example.com.
 You can also raise a complaint with the Information Commissioner Office (ICO). https://ico.org.uk/